* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Soon, you had to have a mask on to go anywhere so I stayed home or at work a lot.

-In those early days of 2020, David and I would leave the farm at 6am and leave San Antonio around 8pm every day, almost always seven days a week.
+In those early days of 2020, Juanita and I would leave the farm at 6am to go into our office/store in San Antonio.
+We would leave San Antonio around 8pm every night, almost always seven days a week.
 It was exhausting but we were doing something important--helping fellow Americans by providing seeds so they could grow their own food.

-Now, fast forward to 2020 and once again thousands of families are planting a victory garden, not to help out troops, but to feed themselves and their friends because so little in the way of groceries was sitting on the shelves.
+Now, fast forward to 2021 and once again, thousands of families are planting a victory garden, not to help out troops, but to feed themselves and their friends because so little in the way of groceries was sitting on the shelves last year.
+Hopefully, it does not get as bad as it did in 2020, but we just don't know what will happen now that we have a different administration in the White House.

 Where did the term "victory garden" come from?
 I touched on it above but here is more information.